Universe Viewer

 - projection.js, the projection computation functions.

-If the number of objects to process falls below a certain threshold, the computation is not parallelized because the overhead caused by data serialization would be counterproductive.
+If the number of objects to process falls below a certain threshold, the computation is not parallelized because the overhead caused by the workers management would be counterproductive.

 Official Website